Embroider Anything with Water Soluble Sticker Patterns

 For my next project, I think I’ll stitch another Peanuts character on a t-shirt.
 Want to learn how to stitch your shirts?
 Check out our tutorial on how to stitch on stretchy fabrics!

-Have you used transfer stabilizer before?
+Have you used a transfer stabilizer before?
 Share your tips in the comments!

 Designer, entrepreneur, and lover of crafts!
 Boss Lady at Jenny Lemons in San Francisco